jsorge/my-resume/Jared-Sorge-Resume.md

 Lyft
 : *Senior iOS Engineer*
 **December 2017 - Present**
 I'm on the Driver Onboarding team, where we are responsible for large portions of reusable workflows utilized by many teams around the company.
 I joined as a member of the communications platform team, streamlining our notification code and implementing user preferences for their notifications.
-I've helped to streamline internal tooling, and refactored our statically built settings screens into more flexible and maintainable components.
+I've helped to create tooling which helps all of our iOS developers, and refactored our statically built settings screens into more flexible and maintainable components.

 University of Washington
 : *Instructor: iOS Apps in Production*